awouda/dotfiles/README.md

 Some packages I installed which are used by the config

-`sudo zypper install i3 i3lock rofi scrot clipit`
+`sudo zypper install i3 i3lock rofi scrot clipit alacritty`

 I also added the Hack and Awesome fonts.